mloky/Discord-LeeksBot/README.md

 # Discord-LeeksBot
 Python Discord bot for MSM, using discord.py

+March 2019 - Released to public.

 ### Versions

 v1.0.6 (bot.py) to be final version using pre-rewrite library.

 v2.0.0 onwards utilizes the rewrite branch of discord.py

-Released to public.
+&nbsp;

 For invite/support, head over to the Discord at https://discord.gg/HYWn5bT

+Looking for the Telegram version?
+Take a look at https://t.me/msmleeksbotchannel